 Owning an operating a car is expensive.
-One cost that can be minimized is doing some of the basic repairs and maintenance yourself, such as oil changes, changing wiper blades, air as well fuel filters and more.
-Below you will find details on how to do some basic maintenance and repairs on your own car in order to save money.
+One cost of ownership that can be minimized is doing some of the basic repairs and maintenance yourself, such as oil changes, changing wiper blades, air as well fuel filters and more.
+Below you will find details on how to do basic maintenance and repairs on your own car in order to save money.

 Consider this.
 The average American spends about $425 per year, per car they own on repairs.
 Of course the exact amount varies based on the type of car as well as age, but that amount is just repairs.
 That amount does not consider basic maintenance such as oil changes and the like.
 The DIY mindset can help you save money on your auto.